top of page

 What should go inside a Feeling Better Box for little kids?

-When creating a Feeling Better Box for little kids, it's really important to consider items that can bring comfort and joy to them during moments of anger, distress or sadness.
-You can include a variety of things such a stuffed animal or blanket (you're going to need one that is just for the box, so get a duplicate of 'THE' favourite if needed!), plain paper and crayons for colouring/scribbling their feelings on, a photo of someone special to them, a water bottle, a snack.
+Building a Feeling Better Box for your child can be a great way to support them when big emotions hit.
+Think of it as a little treasure chest that holds comfort and joy for those tough moments—whether it's when they're feeling angry, overwhelmed, or a bit blue.
+This could be a stuffed animal (you're going to need one that is just for the box, so get a duplicate of 'THE' favourite if needed!), plain paper and crayons for colouring/scribbling their feelings on, a photo of someone special to them, a water bottle, a snack.

 Cover of the Anna Llenas book 'The Colour Monster'